YDaiLab/scRegulate/README.md

 For further information and example tutorials, please check our [documentation](https://readthedocs.org/projects/scRegulate/badge/?version=latest).

-If you have any questions or concerns feel free to [open an issue](https://github.com/YDaiLab/scRegulate/issues).
+If you have any questions or concerns, feel free to [open an issue](https://github.com/YDaiLab/scRegulate/issues).

 ## Requirements
 scRegulate is implemented in the PyTorch framework.
 Running scRegulate on `CUDA` is highly recommended if available.